Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

 \subsection{Classifiers' Performance}

-Table \ref{tab:classification-performance} summarizes the classifiers' performance before they are subjected to adversarial attacks.
+Table \ref{tab:classification-performance} summarizes the classifiers' performance for MNIST and FMNIST before they are subjected to adversarial attacks.
 The classifiers are trained with depths of 10 and 20 for binary classification, and with depths of 20 and 40 for four-class classification.
 For binary classification, classes 0 and 1 from both the MNIST and FMNIST datasets are used, while for four-class classification, classes 0, 1, 2, and 3 from both datasets are utilized.
 In the FMNIST dataset, these classes correspond to images of T-shirts/tops, trousers, pullovers, and dresses.
 The models are trained with the Adam optimizer \cite{Kingma2017AdamAM} and a batch size of $64$ for 5 epochs with a learning rate of $0.001$, followed by 5 epochs with a learning rate of $0.0001$ for binary classification.
 For four-class classification, they are trained for 30 epochs, with learning rates $0.001$, $0.0001$, and $0.00001$ used during the first, middle, and final 10 epochs, respectively.
-Some of the settings here, such as the choice of classes from MNIST and FMNIST for binary and four-class training, the optimizer, batch size, number of epochs, and learning rates, are inspired by the settings in \cite{anil2024generating}.
+Some of the settings here, such as the choice of classes from MNIST and FMNIST for binary and four-class training, the optimizer, batch size, number of epochs, and learning rates, are inspired by the settings employed \ifthenelse{\boolean{icml-citation-format}}{ by Anil et al. \yrcite{anil2024generating}. }{ by Anil et al. \cite{anil2024generating}.}

+For CIFAR-10, inspired by the settings used \ifthenelse{\boolean{icml-citation-format}}{ by Winderl et al. \yrcite{winderl2024quantum}, }{ by Winderl et al. \cite{winderl2024quantum}, } the classifier is trained only for binary classification between classes zero and nine.
+We refer to this two-class subset as CIFAR-2.
+The images are resized from $32 \times 32 \times 3$ to $64 \times 64$, after which histogram of oriented gradients (HOG) features are extracted using $8 \times 8$ pixel cells and an inner block size of $1 \times 1$ cells, resulting in a 576-dimensional feature vector.
+We employ a classifier with depth 80, trained using Adam optimizer for 40 epochs with a learning rate of 0.0005 and a batch size of 64.
+Our model achieves a test accuracy of $83.05\%$.